AhmedDiaa11/Face-Mask-Detection-Using-Keras/README.md

-# Face-Mask-Detection-Using-Keras
+# face_mask_detection
 Face Mask Detection using Keras and pre-trained weights file.
-This project is implemented in Python using Keras, Tensorflow and OpenCV.
+Run in Google Colab for output